srg-ics-uplb/systems-track-primer/README.md

 In general the goal of Systems is to understand how software and hardware interact and how to design efficient, robust, and secure systems.

+The essay by James Mickens, [*The Night Watch*](https://www.usenix.org/system/files/1311_05-08_mickens.pdf), talks about what Systems people do compared to other 'computer' people.

 ## Textbooks

 The following textbooks cover the major topics in Systems.